Upcoming Conferences

 Location TBC

 Now in its fourth year, this conference will build on lessons learned and the latest thinking to delve further into what we learn from the data, from students, from staff, from other countries, and other types of institution to improve the student experience.
 The in-person conference will allow valuable networking and informal sharing alongside the formal conference elements to build together our understanding of student engagement.
 Featuring a mix of expert keynotes and panel sessions, the conference will also include interactive workshops from the sector sharing best practice initiatives.
-A call for workshop contributions will open in October.

 Employability Symposium 2024 (Advance HE)